ls1intum/Artemis/docs/dev/setup/jenkins-gitlab.rst

 Please read :doc:`../setup` for more details.

+For a local setup on Windows you can use `http://host.docker.internal` appended by the chosen ports as the version-control and continuous-integration url.

 Make sure to change the ``server.url`` value in ``application-dev.yml`` or ``application-prod.yml`` accordingly.
 This value will be used for the communication hooks from Gitlab to Artemis and from Jenkins to Artemis.